DanielI22/Cinema-React-App-SoftUni2023/README.md

 4. Start the development server

 # Admin usage
-* To gain access to the admin feature, log in with
+* To gain access to the admin features, log in with
 * email: admin@abv.bg
 * pass: admin
 * On Our Movies page, you will see buttons for adding, editing and deleting movies from the collection.